 “I am either a homeless entrepreneur, or a guy with 650 homes in San Francisco.
 Depends on your perspective.”

 The constant moving certainly didn’t seem to affect the firm’s growth.
-By late 2010, Airbnb was able to raise a $7.2 million Series A. By then, the company was already present in over 8,000 cities across 166 countries.
-It furthermore recorded a total of 700,000 bookings, 80 percent of which came in the 6 months prior.
+In late 2010, Airbnb was able to raise a $7.2 million Series A. By then, the company was already present in over 8,000 cities across 166 countries.
+It, furthermore, recorded a total of 700,000 bookings, 80 percent of which came in the 6 months prior.
 Talkin’ about hockey stick growth.